The Goode Family

-The Goode Family (sometimes abbreviated to Goode Family) is a short-lived American adult animated television sitcom that originally aired on ABC from May 27 to August 7, 2009.
-The series was created by Mike Judge, the creator of MTV's Beavis and Butt-Head and Fox's King of the Hill, and follows the life of an environmentally responsible but obsessive family.
-The series takes a comic look at contemporary society, this time focusing on a liberal family instead of King of the Hills conservative family.
-Judge created the show along with former King of the Hill writers John Altschuler and David Krinsky.
+The Goode Family is an American animated sitcom that originally aired on ABC from May 27 to August 7, 2009.
+It follows the life of an environmentally responsible but obsessive family.
+Mike Judge created the show along with former King of the Hill writers John Altschuler and David Krinsky.
 The show was cancelled after its first season on August 8, 2009.

 The series was released on DVD format on January 8, 2013 by Shout!
 Factory.

 Premise

-The Goode family struggles with the modern social and environmental responsibilities of being liberals, and the paradoxes that arise for a working-class family when trying to be politically correct all of the time about everything.
+In the fictional town of Greenville, California, the Goode family struggles with the modern social and environmental responsibilities of being liberals, and the paradoxes that arise for a working-class family when trying to be politically correct all of the time about everything.
 Situations in the first episode included shopping at a natural foods store, not having brought reusable bags, how to refer to ethnic groups, analyzing conservative beliefs they typically despise, and raising modern teenagers.
 The pilot satirized both stereotypical "liberal" and "conservative" mindsets, including the ongoing derangement of the family's "vegan" dog (who has taken to eating neighborhood pets).